leonardoms/DiyOS/README.md

 # DiyOS - do it yourself
 Small study Operating System

-This is a very very very experimental code, no warranties, it's for own study.
+This is a very very very experimental code, no warranties, it's for own study. :rage3:

+Help me with a Star :star:

 ---
 Latest built ISO @ [build/](build/)